Advice > Software engineering

 "Leaders expect and require innovation and invention from their teams and always find ways to simplify.
 They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here."
 Because we do new things, we accept that we may be misunderstood for long periods of time.”

-As Dessy explained to us, teams at Amazon operate relatively independently and are almost like their own start ups.
+As Dessy explained to us, teams at Amazon operate relatively independently and are almost like their own start-ups.
 This is because, despite its vast size, Amazon likes to move quickly and launch things fast.

 Related to this is the fact that engineering resources are always limited ("Frugality" being another principle!) and so products are launched at minimum viability.
+Interviewers want to know that you can respond to these limitations and thrive under them.

 Example behavioral questions asked at Amazon: Invent and simplify